kubevirt/kubevirt.github.io/pages/summit.md

   - Dates: **February 9 and 10**, 2021.
   - Time: 14:00 – 19:00 UTC (09:00–14:00 EST, 15:00–20:00 CET)

-**NOTE**: the lenght of each day has been extended to 5 hours in order to accomodate more content proposals in the schedule.
+**NOTE**: the length of each day has been extended to 5 hours in order to accommodate more content proposals in the schedule.

 ## Registration